VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/ContactEdge.md

 # ContactEdge ==~object~==

-The `ContactEdge` represents an edge in the connection between contacts.
+This type represents an edge in the connection between contacts.

 ## Fields